 What Does Asbestos Look Like?

 Vermiculite insulation, which should be removed, isn’t used in modern homes because it can contain asbestos.
 It consists of very small, lightweight pellets.
-Asbestos looks like loose gray material, similar in appearance to cellulose or types of blown-in fiberglass.
+Asbestos looks like loose gray material, similar in appearance to types of blown-in fiberglass.
 If your home was built in the 1970s or earlier and you have loose-fill insulation in the attic, there’s a good chance it contains asbestos.

 Insulation Contractors Serving Tulsa & Surrounding Areas in Oklahoma